An Information-Geometric Approach to Artificial Curiosity: Invariant information rewards

 \subsection{Unifying exploration through geometry}

-The degrees of freedom in artificial curiosity with information rewards~\eqref{equation:freward} are the concave function $f$ and the parameter $\beta\in\mathbb{R}_{\geq0}$, which governs the exploration–exploitation trade-off by yielding a distinct optimal occupancy for each value.
+The degrees of freedom in artificial curiosity with information rewards~\eqref{equation:freward} are the strictly concave function $f$ and the parameter $\beta\in\mathbb{R}_{\geq0}$, which governs the exploration-exploitation trade-off by yielding a distinct optimal occupancy for each value.
 A principled method to interpolate between these occupancies is along $\alpha$-geodesics, which are uniquely invariant under information-preserving maps (Theorem~\ref{theorem:cencov}).
-Since $\alpha$-information functions are directly linked to these geodesics through their unique geodetic property (Theorem~\ref{theorem:alphaunique}), $\alpha$-information rewards provide a principled method for trading off exploration and exploitation.
+Since $\alpha$-information functions are directly linked to these geodesics through their unique geodetic property (Lemma~\ref{lemma:alphaunique}), $\alpha$-information rewards provide a principled exploration-exploitation trade-off.
 Remarkably, artificial curiosity with $\alpha$-information rewards specializes to count-based and maximum entropy exploration for the uniquely Riemannian and flat geometries: \begin{restatable}{theorem}{equivalencecountbased} Artificial curiosity with

 is equivalent to count-based exploration for $\alpha=0$ and maximum entropy exploration for $\alpha=-1$. \end{restatable} Equivalence is meant in the sense of having the same optimization objectives under gradients and constant scaling of $\beta$.
-By the monotonic relationship between $\alpha$-divergences and R\'enyi divergences, artificial curiosity with $\alpha$-information rewards is equivalent to R\'enyi state entropy exploration~\cite{yuan2022renyi} in a weaker sense, that is, under gradients and non-constant scaling of $\beta$.
-Strikingly, count-based and maximum entropy exploration are usually derived from completely different principles and frameworks, but coincide with uniquely special values of the Amari-Čencov tensor constant $\alpha\in\mathbb{R}$ (see Figure \ref{figure}).
+The relationship to R\'enyi state entropy exploration~\citep{yuan2022renyi}, Boltzmann exploration~\citep{thrun1992efficient} and classic artificial curiosity~\citep{schmidhuber1991possibility} is given in Appendix \ref{section:weaker}.
+Strikingly, count-based and maximum entropy exploration are usually derived from completely different principles and frameworks, but coincide with special values of the Amari-Čencov tensor constant $\alpha$ (see Figure~\ref{figure}).